BleuLlama/AmigaInputToUSB/README.md

 # Amiga Input To USB
-This is A project to connect a Commodore Amiga mouse, joystick (Atari compatible) and eventually anAmiga Keyboard as USB HID devices.
+This is a project to connect a Commodore Amiga mouse, joystick (Atari compatible) and eventually anAmiga Keyboard as USB HID devices.

 # Overview